 I am a Swiss national.
-Why does the Berrow Foundation require my parents' proof of nationality?
-The reason the Berrow Foundation asks for proof of applicants’ parents’ nationality is to determine their fee status with the University.
-Swiss applicants who have been normally resident in Switzerland for at least three years and of whose parents at least one is a Swiss national may be eligible to be classified in the UK category for fees purposes.
-Fee status for Swiss nationals is however changing due to the latest political developments.
-For more information on this topic, please contact Lincoln Rector's Office : email@example.com
+Does the Berrow Foundation require my parents' proof of nationality?
+No. Until recently the Berrow Foundation requested a proof of the nationality of the parents of the applicant in order to determine their fee status with the University.
+Swiss applicants who had been normally resident in Switzerland for at least three years and of whose parents at least one was a Swiss national were eligible to be classified in the UK category for fees purposes.
+Unfortunately, this changed a few years ago, Swiss students being now classified as overseas students for fee purposes.
+Nevertheless, the Berrow Foundation still covers the full tuition fees.

-I graduated from a Swiss University in 2011.
+I graduated from a Swiss University in 2012.
 Am I eligible?
-Candidates to all Berrow Foundation Scholarships must not be more than five years beyond graduation from their first degree at one of the eligible Swiss universities (see also answer to question below).
+No. Candidates to all Berrow Foundation Scholarships must not be more than five years beyond graduation from their first degree at one of the eligible Swiss universities, except for candidates in medicine, for whom the five-year limit dates from obtaining the Federal Diploma in medicine (see also answer to question below).

 I am a graduate from Zurich University.
 Am I eligible?
 The Berrow Foundation Schloarship is open to graduates from of one of the following universities: Berne, Fribourg, Geneva, Lausanne, Neuchâtel or the Ecole Polytechnique Fédérale of Lausanne.
 The Berrow Foundation Lord Florey Scholarship is open to graduates from any Swiss university, including the ETHZ and the EPFL (i.e. with subjects of study limited to medicine, biology or chemistry).